chrishuman0923/newsScrape/README.md

 # Notes
 All of the data being scraped from the news site is being stored in Mongo DB.
+Some of the pictures do not load because the news site does not consistently format their site to code their images the same way.
+They use different tags for different situations.

 # Languages/Platforms/Concepts Used
 - JavaScript